-The role of a general manager is to ensure that your visit meets those expectations.
+The role of a general manager is to ensure that your visit best meets those expectations.
 For hotel chains, repeat business is essential to their success and growth.

 Hotel management is an industry dedicated to running hotels, motels, and other lodging establishments.
 This management division ensures that travelers' needs are met and the establishment runs efficiently and profitably.

 Depending on the size of the establishment and types of services offered, hotel management typically involves a layered management team, with the general manager overseeing the entire operation and facility.
 In addition to the general manager, this management team may consist of those in charge of the following areas: